 There are further options available for resolving issues related to children beyond those listed above.
 Given that the Family Justice System is essentially in crisis, it is always best to try and avoid court if possible.

-Delays are increasing, costs are rising, and Legal Aid is only available in very limited circumstances.
+According to Family Court Statistics, delays are increasing, costs are rising, and Legal Aid is only available in very limited circumstances.
 To put this into context:

 The court system simply cannot cope with this volume of work, and delays leave everyone in limbo, often for over a year.
 The situation is incredibly stressful for everyone involved.